robert-marik/math4u2/00010_Analytic_geometry_Parabolic_calculator/en_article.md

 $$

-Thus in this case the construction produces a point whose $y$-coordinate is $-ab$, not $ab$.
+Thus, in this case, the construction produces a point whose $y$-coordinate is $-ab$, not $ab$.
 In other words, the parabolic calculator still works, but returns the product with the opposite sign.

 \fi